akiomiyao/ped/README.md

   ERR3063487.vcf is the vcf file.
   Quality score in vcf file is fixed to 1000.
   Because our system does not use aligner program, *e.g.* bwa, output of quality score is difficult.
-  Please check quarity of polymorphism with depth (DP) in vcf file.
+  Please check quality of polymorphism with depth (DP) in vcf file.
 - I searched small size short reads suitable for demonstration of PED from SRA in NCBI.
   I found data set of *Caenorhabditis elegans.*
   https://www.ncbi.nlm.nih.gov/bioproject/PRJEB30822